zeriontech/api-docs/websocket-api-overview.md

 #### This is a socket-based interactive api based on the [Socket.io](https://socket.io) library.
 ## Overview
-In order to connect, a valid `api_token` query parameter must be specified.All tokens are restricted by Origin and therefore a valid `HTTP_ORIGIN` header is expected.
+In order to connect, a valid `api_token` query parameter must be specified.
+All tokens are restricted by Origin and therefore a valid `HTTP_ORIGIN` header is expected.
 Feel free to get started with `http://localhost:3000` as an origin and a Demo Key: `Demo.ukEVQp6L5vfgxcz4sBke7XvS873GMYHy`.
 ```javascript
 let io_options = {transports: ['websocket'], query: {api_token: 'YOUR API TOKEN'}};